 Copiers – Copiers are simply the users that are replicating the trades or base of each individual person.
 If you are a user that opts to let another trader or investor make decisions for your portfolio on a social trading platform, your categorization is then a ‘copier’.

 Risk – Risk is the amount of downward pressure that a trader or investor is undertaking in order to obtain positive performance.
 Traditionally, the best methods are those with lower risk and higher rewards, but this is rarely the case.
 Risk is a certain tolerance for a loss that you can undertake.
 High risk means you’re putting a lot on the line; low risk means the opposite.
 A copied trader that is taking a lot of risk in their strategy is putting a lot on the line (Or essentially putting a lot in the markets) in order to make the returns they’re generating.
 You can take various levels of risk when it comes to your investment.

 Holding Time – When you’re trading, there is a certain amount of time that you’re holding your positions for.
 Essentially, what this means is that you’re buying an asset or market position and not selling it for x amount of time.
 From the time you buy an asset to the time you sell that asset, is equivalent to your ‘holding time’.
 A copied trader with an average holding time of 7 days means that the trader traditionally holds whatever position they’re entering in for about 7 days on average.

-How to Make Money with Social Trading
+Is it Possible to Make Money with Social Trading?